LEMMA-TB/simulation/README.md

 # simulation
 Geant4 simulation of LEMMA test beam, done @CERN on ~August 2017.

+### HOW TO RUN
+- You have to have Geant4 up and running
+- type:
+cd build
+cmake -DGeant4_DIR=$G4INSTALL ../setup/
+make
+./mainMCMC

 ### GEOMETRY
 The geometry is the one of the final configuration